Boil Water Notice LIFTED for users of the Comox Valley water system

 The water that supplies the Comox Valley water system originates in Comox Lake and is taken from the Puntledge River and delivered to approximately 45,000 residents.
 Those areas affected by the boil water notice were the City of Courtenay, the Town of Comox, and the Comox Valley, Arden, Marsden/Camco, Greaves Crescent, and England Road water local service areas.

-Island Health guidelines recommend Comox Valley Water System users take the following actions when a boil water notice has been lifted:
+Provincial guidelines recommend Comox Valley water system users take the following actions when a boil water notice has been lifted:

 - Run cold-water faucets and drinking fountains for one minute before using the water.